A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

 \begin{lem} For every (quasi-projective) $k$-variety $X$, the two functors

-are equivalences. \end{lem} \begin{proof} As a consequence of the above discussion, the left-most functor is an equivalence if and only if so is the right-most functor; since fully faithfulness is already known, it remains to show essential surjectivity.
+are equivalences. \end{lem} \begin{proof} As a consequence of the above discussion, the left-most functor is an equivalence if and only if the right-most functor is.
+Since fully faithfulness is already known, it remains to show essential surjectivity.

 For every $U \in \Open_X$, the subcategory $\Pervgeo^{\rm{A}}(U) \subset \Perv(U)$ coincides with the smallest abelian subcategory containing $\Pervgeo^{\rm{N}}(U)$ and stable subquotients and extensions (by Corollary~\ref{cor:PervgeoAyoub_pH^0Bti}).
-This implies that $\twocolim_{U \in \Open_X^{op}} \Pervgeo^{\rm{A}}(U)$ is generated by its abelian subcategory $\twocolim_{U \in \Open_X^{op}} \Pervgeo^{\rm{N}}(U)$ under subquotients and extensions inside $\twocolim_{U \in \Open_X^{op}} \Perv(U)$.
-Therefore, it suffices to check that $\twocolim_{U \in \Open_X^{op}} \Pervgeo^{\rm{N}}(U)$ is already stable under subquotients and extensions inside $\twocolim_{U \in \Open_X^{op}} \Perv(U)$.
-This is equivalent to checking that $\twocolim_{U \in \Open_X^{op}} \Locgeo^{\rm{N}}(X)$ is stable under subquotients and extensions inside $\twocolim_{U \in \Open_X^{op}} \Loc(U)$.
+This implies that $\twocolim_{U \in \Open_X^\rom{op}} \Pervgeo^{\rm{A}}(U)$ is generated by its abelian subcategory $\twocolim_{U \in \Open_X^\rom{op}} \Pervgeo^{\rm{N}}(U)$ under subquotients and extensions inside $\twocolim_{U \in \Open_X^\rom{op}} \Perv(U)$.
+Therefore, it suffices to check that $\twocolim_{U \in \Open_X^\rom{op}} \Pervgeo^{\rm{N}}(U)$ is already stable under subquotients and extensions inside $\twocolim_{U \in \Open_X^\rom{op}} \Perv(U)$.
+This is equivalent to checking that $\twocolim_{U \in \Open_X^\rom{op}} \Locgeo^{\rm{N}}(X)$ is stable under subquotients and extensions inside $\twocolim_{U \in \Open_X^\rom{op}} \Loc(U)$.
 And this follows formally from the fact that each abelian subcategory $\Locgeo^{\rm{N}}(U) \subset \Loc(U)$ is already stable under subquotients (by definition) and under extensions (by Proposition~\ref{prop:LocgeoNori_stable_ext}). \end{proof}

 Let us now focus on the behaviour of motivic local systems at the generic points.

 \begin{lem} For every dense open immersion $j \colon U \hookrightarrow X$ between smooth (quasi-projective) $k$-varieties, the inverse image functors